tkmfujise/ReDScribe/README.md

   if ___?
     says "Oh!
 Really?
 I love Ruby too!" else
-    says ["Oh, I see.
+    says ["I see.
 If you haven't used Ruby much,", "spend more time with it.
 I'm sure you'll love it!"] end
   $people_spoken.add(name)
 end

 coroutine 'Man' do
-  asks "Which one would you like?", {
+  asks "Which game do you like the most?", {
     jrpg:    "JRPG",
     act_adv: "Action-Adventure",
     pokemon: "Pokémon",
   }
   case ___?
   when :jrpg
-    says "I'm also love it.
+    says "I also love it.
 MOTHER2 is my origin." when :act_adv
-    says "I'm also love it.
+    says "I also love it.
 The Legend of Zelda is a huge part of my life." when :pokemon
     says "When our eyes meet, it's time for a Pokémon battle!" battle!